Truck accidents can cause devastating property damage and debilitating injuries. Unfortunately, these crashes may be on the rise.

 Due to the size and weight of commercial vehicles, occupants of passenger cars tend to suffer the worst of the impact.
 Many victims cannot return to work; some face overwhelming medical bills.

-If you were injured in a truck crash in Alabama, contact Morris Bart.
+If you were injured in a truck crash in Mobile, Alabama contact Morris Bart.
 A Mobile accident lawyer can determine if you may have grounds for a claim.

 Here are five common types of injuries in truck crashes:

 The force of a truck collision can break and shatter bones.
 Victims often require months to recover, during which they may not be able to generate income.

 - Abdominal Trauma